efrecon/gh-runner-krunvm/README.md

 + Ability to mount local directories to cache local runner-based requirements or critical software tools.
-+ Good compatibility with the regular GitHub [runners]: same user ID, member of the `docker` group, etc.
++ Good compatibility with the regular GitHub [runners]: same user ID, member of the `docker` group, password-less `sudo`, etc.
 + In theory, the main [ubuntu] and [fedora] images should be able to be used in more traditional container-based solutions -- perhaps [sysbox]?
+Reports and/or changes are welcome.
-  Reports/changes are welcome.
++ Relaying of the container daemon logs to provide for improved debugging of complex workflows.

   [sysbox]: https://github.com/nestybox/sysbox